zorn-v/nextcloud-social-login/docs/sso/google.md

 # How to Setup Google SSO

+These instructions assume "https://example.com/" is the base URL for your NextCloud.
+Adjust according to your setup.

 1. Install the app (see README.md)
 2. Setup a Google Authorized Domain
     1. Go to Google Webmaster Tools: https://www.google.com/webmasters/tools/